 History and Getting to the Festival

-According to Regína Hrönn Ragnarsdóttir, writing on the blog, Guide to Iceland, the Viking Festival in Hafnarfjordur was first held in 1995 and is one of the oldest and largest festivals of its kind in Iceland.
+According to Regína Hrönn Ragnarsdóttir in her Guide to Iceland, the Viking Festival in Hafnarfjordur was first held in 1995 and is one of the oldest and largest festivals of its kind in Iceland.
 During the event, "Vikings sell handmade stuff, fur, roast a lamb, fight, dance, tell stories and show us the ways of living of the old Vikings," says Ragnarsdóttir, who is an area resident.

 If you need a break from the festivities, you can eat at the Fjörugarðurinn restaurant, a large eatery that can seat up to 350 guests.
 You can even request a "Viking Kidnapping," according to the Viking Village website.
 During this fun activity, a Viking will kidnap a guest from their bus outside the restaurant then bring them into The Cave where the Vikings will sing Icelandic folks songs and serve mead.